Unity-Technologies/com.unity.cinemachine/Documentation/CinemachineOverview.md

 The clear area indicates the __dead zone__.
 The blue-tinted area indicates the __soft zone__.
 The position of the soft and dead zones indicates the __screen__ position.
 The red-tinted area indicates the __no pass__ area, which the target never enters.
 The yellow square indicates the target.

 Adjust these areas to get a wide range of camera behaviors.
 To do this, drag their edges in the Game view or edit their properties in the Inspector window.
 For example, use larger damping values to simulate a larger, heavier camera, or enlarge the __soft zone__ and __dead zone__ to create an area in the middle of the camera frame that is immune to target motion.
-Use this behavior for things like animation cycles, where you don’t want the camera to track the target if it moves just a little.
+Use this feature for things like animation cycles, where you don’t want the camera to track the target if it moves just a little.

 ## Using noise to simulate camera shake